achuthrajula/SER516-pairprogramming-patil/README.md

 | Flag                        | Description                           |
 | --------------------------- | ------------------------------------  |
 | --global / -g               | Remove guet configuration from home directory

-## Questions

-There is a [frequently asked questions](.github/FAQ.md) section with some commonly asked questions.

-## Contribution

-Guidelines for contributions can be found [here](./.github/CONTRIBUTING.md).
-Feel free to [open an issue](https://github.com/chiptopher/guet/issues) if there are problems with **guet** or you want to submit a feature request.